midlantica/LovelyBunchOfCoconuts/content/profiles/heroes/ayn-rand.md

 ## Ayn Rand

-Rand’s novels dramatized the moral case for reason, egoism, and laissez‑faire capitalism.
-Objectivism challenged collectivism and celebrated creators, a bold defense of individual rights that remains culturally polarizing and influential.
+Rand's novels weaponized reason, egoism, and laissez-faire, waging moral war on collectivism and creators' chains.
+She named the looters who now parade as philanthropists while taxing innovation into the ground.